techfromsage/advanced-mis/_recipes/list-events.md

 * Are students interacting with the online systems that are being made available to support COVID course delivery adjustments?
 * Which items on a list have most interactions?
 * Which links to external content are most popular?

+There are a host of variations of those questions, but they can all be answered using some events that capture activity on a list.
+This recipe gives you a number of sample queries that give you a detailed view of activity in the system.

 ## Queries